 Herein lies the beauty of this adulthood thing: the realization that nine times out ten, you don’t owe anybody anything.
 You don’t owe it to anyone to be friends with people that don’t make you feel good or don’t appreciate you.
 If someone doesn’t bring anything good into your life, you’re not obligated to keep them in it.
 And isn’t that great?

-Michelle Hammond is a fairly new Seattle resident who loves adventure.
+Michelle Weiss is a fairly new Seattle resident who loves adventure.
 When she's not at work doing social media marketing, you can find her reading a book, cuddling with her pup, booking her next trip, or on the hunt for the city's best matcha latte.